bolt/docs/source/setup.md

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the first user.
 Do so, and log in to the Bolt Backend.
 You should now see the (empty) Dashboard screen, and you'll be able to add some dummy pages, using the built-in Loripsum tool.
 After you've done this, you should see some dummy content, and you're good to go!

+If you're getting unspecified "Internal Server Errors", the most likely cause is a missing or malfunctioning `.htaccess` file.
+See [here](#tweaking-the-htaccess-file) for tips.

 Configuring the Database
 ------------------------